 As far as the interface is concerned, it’s pretty straightforward and you can easily get to the setting or screen you wish to see.

 Benchmarking software is an odd thing.
-Each one has their peculiarities and while numbers are similar, you can get some wildly varying results.
+Each one has its peculiarities and while numbers are similar, you can get some wildly varying results.
 Our test machine was a Lenovo Legion Y920 gaming laptop with an Intel Core i7-7820HK CPU and 16GB of RAM.
 The system shipped with a Samsung 950 PRO (MZ-VKV512) NVMe SSD but has two M.2 slots so we were able to have both drives installed at the same time to make running tests easier.

 Because geeks love numbers, we ran a few disk benchmark tests, namely the one with the Samsung Magician SSD app, CrystalDiskMark, and finally AS SSD Benchmark.
 While we ran all tests against the Samsung 950 PRO and the WD Black SN750, we did run a few on a Samsung 840 EVO SSD (non-NVMe) drive for comparison.